kehantan/labbook/docs/buffers_solutions/lysozyme.rst

 **Procedure**

 #.
-10 mg (0.01 g) of lysozyme powder in 1.5 mL microcentrifuge tube.
+Measure 10 mg (0.01 g) of lysozyme powder in 1.5 mL microcentrifuge tube.
 #.
 Add 1 mL of distilled water into the microcentrifuge tube.
 #.
 Mix well, vortex if necessary.